panzone/scalajsir-calc/README.md

+This is my fork with the solution I've developed for this test.
+For simplicity I've already merged my work into the master branch.

 # Scala.js IR-based Calculator

 This repository is a toy project for developers who want to get familiar with the Scala.js IR.